yohan-pg/stylegan2-ada-pytorch/EXPERIMENTS.md

     -) Recall seems low.
 What gives?
         -) Maybe it's the perceptual distance that is falling appart on 32x32.
 But then, why doesn't it suck with the baseline?
             *) Try on a higher resolution.
+            *) We get a decent gamma score when the style collapses and all the training happens in the noise (0.17 after just 200k imgs).
+Maybe we just need the noise?
             -) Try with MSE in the eval code instead of perceptual?
         -) What is the impact of the gamma factor on the recall, when using our baseline?